 - Various technical assistance measures co-organised with the partner offices, ranging from training of patent attorneys to introducing IP teaching at universities.

 - Integrated access to partner office patent data and legal status information via the EPO's patent information products and tools such as Espacenet.

 Reinforced Partnership agreements

-Since 2018, the EPO has concluded ten Reinforced Partnership agreements with IP offices from nine countries and one regional IP organisation, namely Argentina, Brazil, Colombia, Ethiopia, Indonesia, Malaysia, Mexico, Saudi Arabia, South Africa and the African Regional Intellectual Property Organization (ARIPO).
+Since 2018, the EPO has concluded twelve Reinforced Partnership agreements with IP offices from eleven countries and one regional IP organisation, namely Argentina, Brazil, Colombia, Ethiopia, Indonesia, Malaysia, Mexico, Peru, Saudi Arabia, South Africa, Ukraine and the African Regional Intellectual Property Organization (ARIPO).
 The network of partner offices is expected to grow significantly in the years to come.